 Current Conditions – Exmouth & Cape Range

-The cyclone certainly caused some damage in town, mainly to structures and planted trees that aren’t native to this environment.
-Out along the coast and through Cape Range National Park, it’s quite a different story.
+The cyclone certainly caused some damage in town, mainly to structures and planted trees that are not native to this environment.
+Out along the coast and through the range, it is quite a different story.

-That said, there have also been some remarkable natural shifts.
-Yardie Creek, which was previously closed off from the ocean, has broken through the sandbar and is now flowing with the tides.
-In some places, coastal dunes have shifted to reveal white sandy beaches or exposed rocky shelves, while in others the larger dunes have grown even more.
+That said, there have also been some remarkable natural changes.
+Yardie Creek, previously separated from the ocean by a sandbar, has broken through and is now flowing with the tides.
+In some places, coastal dunes have shifted to reveal white sandy beaches and rocky shelves, while elsewhere the dunes themselves have grown larger and reshaped the coastline.

-So while the landscape has certainly changed, it’s in a way that is dynamic and, in many respects, even more interesting.
+So while the landscape has changed, it has done so in a way that is dynamic and, in many respects, even more fascinating than before.

 Ian Vickers